 Each year in March your Budget Committee, in conjunction with the General Manager, creates an annual budget for the coming fiscal year, April 1 to April 1.
-That budget is a combination of then known expenses and a "best guess" at the unknown expenses and the income from both Saturday Market and Holiday Market.
+That budget is a combination of then known expenses and a "best guess" at the members, understands how hard it is to earn the fees that we all pay to operate unknown expenses and the income from both Saturday Market and Holiday Market.
 It is from this document that income and expenses are evaluated.

 The transitions in Market management proved not to be a budget buster.
-While there were unexpected costs, savings elsewhere in salary and benefits balanced them out.
+While desire to manage our Markets in a very sound and frugal manner. there were unexpected costs, savings elsewhere in salary and benefits balanced them out.